Blackburn Rovers 1-2 Manchester United

 Goal!

 Goal!
 Blackburn Rovers 1, Manchester United 2.
 Zlatan Ibrahimovic (Manchester United) right footed shot from the centre of the box to the bottom right corner.
-Assisted by Paul Pogba.
+Assisted by Paul Pogba with a through ball.

 Attempt blocked.
 Ander Herrera (Manchester United) right footed shot from outside the box is blocked.
 Assisted by Zlatan Ibrahimovic.